-- Search: Searches the menu options (Mac OS only). - ON1 Resize 2017 Online Help: Opens ON1.com support page in your default web browser. - Video Tutorials: Opens ON1.com product training page in your default web browser. - Check for Updates: Checks with the ON1 update server to see if you are running the current version.
-If there is a newer version, you will be notified and be walked through the update process. - Sign-In: Uses your ON1 account login information to authenticate your copy of ON1 Resize 2017.
-(Sign-out will remove an existing authentication.) - Provide Feedback: Opens the default web browser and navigates to the feedback page of the ON1 website. - About ON1 Develop (Windows Only): Opens the about box with the version number and license code displayed. - Help Improve ON1 Products: Opens the Improve ON1 Products dialog.
+- Search: Searches the menu options (Mac OS only). - ON1 Resize 2018 Online Help: Opens ON1.com support page in your default web browser. - Video Tutorials: Opens ON1.com product training page in your default web browser. - Welcome to ON1 Resize 2018: Displays the Welcome window. - Check for Updates: Checks with the ON1 update server to see if you are running the current version. - Sign-In/Sign-Out: Uses your ON1 account login information to authenticate (or deauthorize) your copy of ON1 Resize 2018 - Provide Feedback: Opens the default browser and navigates to the feedback page of the ON1 website. - About ON1 Resize (Windows only): Opens the about box with the version number and license code displayed. - Help Improve ON1 Products: Opens the Improve ON1 Products dialog. - Show ON1 Log: Diagnostic tool that can help ON1 support when you're having issues with ON1 Resize 2018.